 “No, that’s a breakfast food.
-The category is clearly desserts or smacks.
+The category is clearly trendy appetizers or avocado-based smacks.
 Try again.”

-“No, this fasting thing is really distracting you.
-You’re still on breakfast foods.”
+“No, this fasting thing is really distracting you.”

 Barook dropped back to walk behind the boys, joining Koram, Kim’s guardian angel.
 They chatted softly about the day and Rodney’s attempt at fasting.

 “Wait!”
 Rodney came to a dead halt, sticking his arm out in front of Kim’s chest to stop his forward momentum as well.
 “There’s a guy standing next to my car.”